kalyani-wagadari/talos-gitops/README.md

   - Control planes: 3 × CPX22in `hel1`
   - Worker: 1 × CPX22 in `hel1`

-> Note: CPX21 was unavailable in `hel1`; switching to CPX22 ensured provisioning success.
+> Note: CPX21 capacity in hel1 caused a Terraform provisioning failure (server_type not available).
+I switched to CPX22, which solved provisioning.

 ### 3.2 Outputs